hdShang/arxiv-daily/docs/cs-CV/2025-06-05/papers/250604897v3-from-objects-to-anywhere-a-holistic-benchmark-for-multi-level-visual.md

 ---
 layout: default
-title: From Objects to Anywhere: A Holistic Benchmark for Multi-level Visual Grounding in 3D Scenes
+title: "From Objects to Anywhere: A Holistic Benchmark for Multi-level Visual Grounding in 3D Scenes"
 ---

 # From Objects to Anywhere: A Holistic Benchmark for Multi-level Visual Grounding in 3D Scenes